averagewagon/cEDH-Decklist-Database/_includes/markdown/motd.md

-The DDB updated on July 13th.
-Deadlines for the next cycle will be published soon.
+The deadline for submission to be considered for the next update is September 4th at 11:59 pm.